rust-lang/book/nostarch/chapter20.md

 pub fn sql(input: TokenStream) -> TokenStream {
 ```

-This definition is similar to the custom `derive` macro’s signature: we receive
+This definition is similar to the custom `derive` macro’s signature: We receive
 the tokens that are inside the parentheses and return the code we wanted to
 generate.